 Teaching My Girls Boundaries

 It may seem like a small, inconsequential thing, but that event stuck with me.
 It brought me back to my childhood, and resentment came up that I wasn’t expecting to feel.
 When I asked my girls if they were upset about what had happened, they said no. Honestly, they probably didn’t think twice about it.
-Maybe it’s because it’s not an everyday thing for them since, clearly, I haven’t taught them to greet people in this way.
+Maybe it’s because it’s not an everyday thing for them since clearly, I haven’t taught them to greet people in this way.
 But I still felt like we needed to talk about it.

 I reminded them that no one needs to tell them to say hello, especially with a kiss.
-I said, it’s okay if you don’t want to kiss your father or me, your grandfather, or anyone else for that matter.
-You can absolutely say hello, but you don’t need to do something if it makes you uncomfortable.
+I said it’s okay if you don’t want to kiss your father or me, your grandfather, or anyone else for that matter.
+You can say hello, but you don’t need to do something if it makes you uncomfortable.
 I think they got it.
 But I needed to say more.

-Our conversation went on for a few minutes, and I think they really understood.
+Our conversation went on for a few minutes, and I think they understood.
 But my job wasn’t done.
 Afterward, I reached out to my dad and told him how uncomfortable that made me.
 I explained that it’s my job to raise my children however I see fit.
 And I don’t think it’s okay to “make them” say hi to anyone a certain way.
 I know he didn’t understand, and he probably disagrees.
 But I had to say it, and I’m glad I did.

 Be Respectful But Use Your Voice

 This is my responsibility.
 To raise my girls and remind them that they have a voice.
 To remind them that they have every right to be who they want to be.
 And while I want them to be kind and compassionate, I also want them to feel comfortable expressing themselves.
 I don’t want them to feel like they have to conform to anything society or culture places on them.
 This means I have to exemplify that at home.
-If they are made to feel uncomfortable in their own home, they definitely won’t feel comfortable being themselves out in the world.
-And it is my job as their mama to make certain they’re capable of speaking up for themselves in all that life throws at them.
+If they feel uncomfortable in their own home, they definitely won’t feel comfortable being themselves out in the world.
+And it is my job as their mama to make sure they’re capable of speaking up for themselves in all that life throws at them.